Lionel Messi scores in regulation, penalties as Inter Miami beats Nashville in League Cup final

 The ball landed at Messi’s feet after a pass from teammate Robert Taylor was blocked.
 Messi dribbled past Nashville defender Walker Zimmerman and unleashed a bending shot from just outside the penalty box into the top left corner of the goal.
 Diving goalkeeper Elliot Panicco had no chance at playing the ball.

-Nashville fans had booed Messi on his previous touches of the ball, but the stadium erupted in cheers when the seven-time Ballon d’Or winner who led Argentina to the World Cup crown last year scored.
+Messi wasn’t particularly influential before he scored the goal, and the crowd showered him with boos each time he touched the ball.
+But the stadium erupted in cheers when the seven-time Ballon d’Or winner who led Argentina to the World Cup crown last year scored.

+Nashville tied the game in the 56th minute when Fafa Picault’s header off a corner kick ricocheted off Miami’s Benjamin Cremaschi and into the net off goalkeeper Drake Callendar.

-Messi had a shot from a similar position in the 71st minute, but hit the post as the teams played to a 1-1 draw in regulation.
+Messi had a shot from the area he had scored from earlier in the 71st minute, but hit the post as the teams played to a 1-1 draw in regulation.

+Miami striker Leonardo Campana had a chance to win the game in the last play in regulation, but his sliding shot on an open goal hit the post.
+Messi held his head in his hands when the ball trickled out of play.

 Messi calmly converted the first shot in penalties as Miami claimed its first trophy.